 An API is not a user interface but a software-to-software interface.
 With APIs, applications are allowed to communicate with each other without any user intervention.
 When you buy movie tickets online and enter your credit card information, Web site makes use of an API to send your credit card information to a remote application that verifies whether your information is correct or not.
 Once the payment gets confirmed, the remote application sends back a response to the Web site notifying that it is 'OK' to issue the tickets.

 Introduction to Selenium WebDriver:

-WebDriver is one of the most powerful and popular tools of Selenium toolkit.
+WebDriver is one of the most powerful and popular tools of the Selenium toolkit.
 WebDriver is an extended version to Selenium RC with surplus advantages and it overcomes many of its limitations.
 Unlike Selenium IDE, WebDriver provides support to many latest browsers and platforms.
-In case of WebDriver, selenium server isn’t required to be started prior to the test scripts execution unlike Selenium RC.
+In the case of WebDriver, the selenium server isn’t required to be started prior to the test scripts execution, unlike Selenium RC.
 Selenium 2.0 is an aggregation of Selenium RC with WebDriver API.
 Selenium was developed so as to support dynamic web pages and Ajax calls.
-It also supports various drivers to perform web based mobile testing.
+It also supports various drivers to perform web-based mobile app testing.

 Selenium WebDriver Framework for API Testing